 National Fire Safety Standards

 - DIN B1: Germany

 It is important to contact your local authorities to confirm applicable standards for your product.

 Furniture Flammability Lab Testing

-Children’s Furniture Rules
+Children’s Furniture Standards

 Here we list some other EN standards that may also apply to your children’s furniture, depending on the type of product you plan to import, export or manufacture: